Skip to content

 Obligation Suggested

-Entry Guidelines At minimum, this is a reiteration of the title in sentence format.
+Entry Guidelines At a minimum, this is a reiteration of the title in sentence format.
 Other relevant information, such as data creation methods, data sources, and special licenses, may also be included.
-Description is a plain text field by default.

 Commentary This field is the second-most prominent value (after Title) that users see when search or browsing for items.
 Although not required, it is strongly recommended.
 If the description is minimal or lacking, it can be improved by concatenating available metadata fields, such as title, date, format, and place.
-This is a plain text field, so html code is not supported here unless the application is customized.
+This is a plain text field by default, but it can include clickable links if the GeoBlacklight software is customized; see the GeoBlacklight documentation on how to render HTML from a text field.

 Element Set DCMI